Null cipher: Usage

-In general, it is difficult and time-consuming to produce covert texts that seem natural and would not raise suspicion, but if you are unable to use an advanced encryption method and have plenty of time, it might be a good option.
-If no key or actual encryption is involved, the security of the message relies entirely on the secrecy of the concealment method.
-Null ciphers in modern times are used by prison inmates in an attempt to have their messages pass inspection.
+In general, it is difficult and time-consuming to produce covert texts that seem natural and would not raise suspicion, but a null cipher is an option if one is unable to use an advanced encryption method and has ample time.
+If no key or additional encryption is involved, the security of the message relies entirely on the secrecy of the concealment method.
+In the present day, null ciphers are used by prison inmates in an attempt to have their messages pass inspection.

-Null ciphers are one of three major cipher types in classical cryptography, but it is less well known as the others.
-It is often marked as a subcategory of transposition ciphers, but that is not true, as transposition ciphers are scrambled messages.
+Null ciphers are one of three major cipher types in classical cryptography (the other types being substitution and transposition), but they are less well known than the others.
+They are often marked as a subcategory of transposition ciphers, but that is not true, as transposition ciphers are scrambled messages.